Adamruns/iroarpremium/README.md

 1. **Chrome Extension Icon**: Designed a unique icon for IRoar Premium using GPT-4, enhancing the extension’s branding and visibility in the browser.
 2. **Data Extraction**: Requested up-to-date grade distribution data from Clemson’s Office of Institutional Research to ensure accurate information for users.
-3. **Data Cleansing**: Updated and standardized the CSV files to ensure consistent headers across different semesters and years, enabling smoother data parsing.
+3. **Data Cleansing**: Updated and standardized the CSV files using Python scripts to ensure consistent headers across different semesters and years, enabling smoother data parsing.
-4. **Debugging and Testing**: Tested the extension thoroughly by loading it unpacked in Chrome’s Developer Mode and debugging using the Chrome Web Developer Tools.
+4. **Debugging and Testing**: Tested the extension by loading it unpacked in Chrome’s Developer Mode and debugging using the Chrome Web Developer Tools.
 5. **UI Optimization**: Styled the extension’s interface to ensure data wraps appropriately and doesn’t overflow, even on smaller screens, providing a clean and readable display.

 ### **Data Integration and Display**